 Frequently Asked Questions

-The name Hebron means the city that is blessed by God.
-It is the goal at Hebron to create a caring community where students can become socially rehabilitated, learn to care for their bodies and minds, and learn of God’s love for them.
-All of this takes place while developing valuable IT skills that will enable students to have a career and change their position in society.
-This project is about recognizing the potential in each human being.
+The name "Hebron" means the city that is blessed by God.
+The goal of Hebron is to create a caring community where students can become socially rehabilitated, learn to care after both their bodies and minds, and learn that God loves them.
+At the same time, all of this develops with valuable IT skills that will enable students to have a career and change their position in society.
+This project is about recognizing the potential of every human being.
 It is about providing opportunities to allow high-potential students to become productive members of society.
-It is about breaking cycles of poverty that could create the next generation of orphans, and instead creating the next generation of generous and productive people to help along future students.
+It is about breaking cycles of poverty that could create the next generation of orphans.
+It is about creating the next generation of generous and productive people. who will help along future students instead.

-Hebron IT Academy for Young Men opened in fall of 2016.
-Hebron IT Academy for Young Women will open in fall of 2017.
-The program is a three-year study, focusing on mind, body, and spirit.
+Hebron IT Academy for Young Men was opened in fall of 2016.
+Hebron IT Academy for Young Women was opened in fall of 2017.
+The program is a two-year study, focusing on mind, body, and spirit.
 The goal is that one generation of students will become the next generation of teachers, mentors, and sponsors.
-We are very hopeful that using this model, Hebron may become a self-sustaining program within a few years.
+We are hopeful that using this model, Hebron may become a self-sustaining program within a few years.

 The IT (Information technology) Sphere is one of the most dynamic and rapidly growing professions in Ukraine.
 In order to become an IT professional, education is required.
 Orphans and Underprivileged youth are often caught in cycles of poverty; there is no money for such education, and without proper training, they will not be able to become productive and self-sufficient adults.
 It is our hope and our belief that with proper training, many of these youth can become very productive and helpful members of society.

-Lviv is one of the leaders of the software export in Eastern Europe, with expected sector growth of 20%.
-There are dozens of local IT companies including in Lviv, and Lviv has been listed in trade articles as one of the most promising cities for outsourcing.
+Lviv is one of the Eastern Europe's leaders in software exports, with expected sector growth of 20%.
+There are dozens of local IT companies in Lviv.
+It has been listed in trade articles as one of the most promising cities for outsourcing.
 Over 25% of all IT specialists in Ukraine work in Lviv.